mooreds/docs-1/references/sql-operations.md

 A `.*` at the end of a `<path>` works as a 'spread' operator, copying each key at the current location into the result object.

 For `<operation-alias>.<path>` the resolve process will resolve the specified `<path>` only under the results from the operation that was marked with the specified alias.

 If no operation was marked with `<operation-alias>` the resolve will stop and the value will be considered as 'not found'.

 For `<binary-expression>` the resolve process will evaluate the expression to produce a value.

 If the types of the operands is not the same the resolve process will produce an error and the entire query will fail.

-If the types of the operands is string, only the `+` operator is allowed, if a different operator is used the resolve process will produce an error and the entire query will fail.
+If the types of the operand is string, only the `+` operator is allowed, if a different operator is used the resolve process will produce an error and the entire query will fail.

 If the resolve process produces a valid value, this value will be added to the output JSON object with a key, the key is selected in the following way: